 The group section sits just below the Master Controls.
 All four mono groups as well as the main mix bus feature two-band shelving EQ for sweetening your sound.
-The high shelf has a fixed frequency at 10 kHz, while and low shelf is fixed at 220 Hz.
-Both be boosted or cut by as much as 12dB.
+The high shelf has a fixed frequency at 10 kHz, while the low shelf is fixed at 220 Hz.
+Both can be boosted or cut by as much as 12dB.

 While the four group channels feature a pan knob for stereo placement, the 8424 console features Neve’s proprietary stereo width control function on the Stereo Mix bus for adding width to your mix with the turn of a knob.
 Each channel also features versatile routing options.

 Below the routing controls you’ll find the group solo and cut buttons, as well as five rugged faders for each of the four groups and the mix bus.

 The control room monitor selection controls are to the right of the group section.
 Positioned in the center of the console to allow easy access to the essential controls, the monitor source selection buttons can be found at the top of the control room source section.
 AFL/PFL solo level control, dim and monitor level knobs are also located here, along with monitor output selectors, CUT, DIM and MONO buttons.